What is Bankruptcy?

 It is an official person that represents the debtor’s estate in a bankruptcy process.
 In the U.S., the United States Trustee, which is an officer of the Department of Justice, appoints the trustee.

 The trustee has to work with the bankruptcy court to complete the process.
-A point to note is that the trustee can’t act without permission from the court, and the bankruptcy judge has the final say on the distribution of assets.
+A point to note is that the trustee can not act without permission from the court, and the bankruptcy judge has the final say on the distribution of assets.

 Read more about the Responsibilities of a Bankruptcy Trustee with regards to Different Bankruptcies.